nielssp/nielssp.dk/content/mug/devlog-3.md

 So I spent a month building [Underground Tomorrow](../pages/things/underground-tomorrow.md) and successfully had a running online game at the end of the jam.
 My game didn't win, but I was just happy with having finished on time.
 I did end up experiencing a little bit of a game development burnout afterwards though, so I shelved both NukeNation and MUG for several months after.

 When I did finally try to get back into MUG a month ago, I couldn't quite regain my enthusiasm for making a mostly text-based game.
-So I started working a graphical 2D RPG instead: [Arq](/arq).
+So I started working on a graphical 2D RPG instead: [Arq](/arq).

 I may return to MUG in the future with fresh eyes and new ideas.